fyshxfish/sicp-playground/sicp-note/ch1/ch1.md

 ## trouble shooting

-1. error: `The object 10 is not applicable.`
+1. Error: `The object 10 is not applicable.`

     Check whether a numerical argument is placed in the position of a function (abstraction).